Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Coromandel Valley's median income among taxpayers was $59,714 in financial year 2022.
-The average income stood at $73,671 during the same period.
-This compares to figures for Greater Adelaide of $52,592 and $64,886 respectively.
+The Coromandel Valley SA2 has a high national income level according to AreaSearch's aggregation of latest ATO data for financial year 2022.
+The median income among taxpayers is $59,714 and the average income stands at $73,671.
+These figures compare with Greater Adelaide's median income of $52,592 and average income of $64,886 respectively.
 Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $67,375 (median) and $83,123 (average) as of September 2025.
-From the 2021 Census, household incomes in Coromandel Valley rank between the 77th and 80th percentiles nationally.
+According to the 2021 Census, household, family, and personal incomes in Coromandel Valley rank highly nationally, between the 76th and 80th percentiles.
 Income distribution shows that 34.9% of individuals earn between $1,500 and $2,999 weekly, aligning with the broader area where this cohort represents 31.8%.
-A significant 33.2% earn above $3,000 weekly.
-After housing costs, residents retain 87.6% of income.
+Notably, 33.2% earn above $3,000 weekly.
+After housing costs, residents retain 87.6% of income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income